Chi-ming Hou

 Chi-ming Hou (侯繼明, 3 December 1924 – 22 August 1991) was an American economist.

 Biography

-Hou was born on December 3, 1924, in Hebei, China.
+Hou was born on December 3, 1924, in Zhili (now Hebei), Republic of China.
 He obtained a bachelor's degree in law from Fu Jen Catholic University in 1945, a Master of Arts degree from the University of Oregon in 1949, a Ph.D. from Columbia University in 1954.

 Since 1956, he has successively served a faculty, Charles A. Dana Professor, Head of Economics Department, Director of Division Social Superior at Colgate University, Hamilton, New York.
-He is also a Research professor at Brookings Institution (1965-1966) and a Research fellow in Chinese economics studies at Harvard University (1959-1962).
+He is also a research professor at Brookings Institution (1965–1966) and a Research fellow in Chinese economics studies at Harvard University (1959–1962).

-He was a Fulbright Lecturer in Taiwan in 1970-1971.
+He was a Fulbright Lecturer in Taiwan in 1970–1971.
 Since 1981 he became a Visiting Senior Research Fellow of Chung-Hua Institution for Economic Research.

 Contributions and recognition

 Hou's representative work is Foreign Investment Economic Development in China 1840-1937, he has been listed as a noteworthy Economics educator by Marquis Who's Who.
 In addition, he worked with Sho-Chieh Tsiang and Tzong-Shian Yu to study Taiwan's industrial upgrading, and has also cooperated with Lin Chuan and others to study the feasibility of establishing public and railway transportation funds in Taiwan.